-Application submittal instructions and due date are included in the Notice of Funding Availability (NOFA).
+Application submittal instructions and due dates are included in the Notice of Funding Availability (NOFA).
+Applicants must attend the mandatory Technical Assistance Session to be eligible to submit an application.
 Applications must be submitted online and require access to the internet.